michaelkochub/michaelkochub.github.io/_posts/2016-10-11-sample-post.md

 layout: post
 title: "Sample post"
 date: 2016-10-11
 detail: "Read on to find out!
 This might just be good.
-Let's keep typing!"
+Let's keep typing!
+Let's hope this works out as expected...
+We shall see"
 ---

 This is an excerpt<!--exp-->